antonagestam/codep/README.md

 In the example below the `calculate_circumference` and `calculate_volume` tasks both depend on the `acquire_radius` and `calculate_pi` tasks.
-The runner will infer that from the dependency graph and run them before.
+The runner will infer that from the dependency graph and run them in parallel before their dependants, since their independent of each other.

 ```python
 import codep